nrfox/kiali/tests/integration/README.md

 * The Bookinfo namespace is cleaned of pre-existing Circuit Breakers and Virtual Services.
   Therefore, ignore any errors during the clean-up that follow the message:
     "Cleanning up (Note: ignore messages: "Error from server..."
+* By default, checking Jaeger and Grafana endpoints in tests is disable.
+  For enabling those tests, the environment variables "TEST_GRAFANA" and "TEST_JAEGER" should be set to "true".